pes-modding/sider4/doc/readme.txt

 them have the same file).
 You can use either absolute paths or relative.
 Relative paths will be calculated relative to the folder where sider.exe is located.

+lua.enabled = 1

+- This turns on/off the scripting support.
+Extension modules can be written in Lua 5.1 (LuaJIT), using a subset of standard libraries and also objects and events provides by sider.
+See "scripting.txt" file for a programmer's guide to writing lua modules for sider.

+lua.module = "kitrewrite.lua"
+lua.module = "timeaccel.lua"

+- Specifies the order in which the extension modules are loaded.
+These modules must be in "modules" folder inside the sider root directory.